PiripiMartin/finder/TokApp/AUTHENTICATION_SETUP.md

 # Authentication System Setup

-This document explains how to set up and use the authentication system in your TokApp.
+This document explains how to set up and use the authentication system in your lai.

 ## Overview